GoogleCloudPlatform/community/tutorials/singularity-containers-with-cloud-build/tutorial.md

 cd ..
 ```

-The julia.def file is a simple example of a Singularity definition file.
+The <walkthrough-editor-open-file filePath="community/tutorials/singularity-containers-with-cloud-build/julia.def">julia.def</walkthrough-editor-open-file> file is a simple example of a Singularity definition file.
 It creates a [CentOS](https://www.centos.org) 7 container
 with the [Julia](https://julialang.org) programming language installed, when the container is executed it uses Julia to execute a script
 or print a greeting message if no script is provided on the command line.
 The file has three sections.

-* %post these commands are executed after the base operating system has been installed at build time
+* <walkthrough-editor-select-regex filePath="community/tutorials/singularity-containers-with-cloud-build/julia.def" regex="\%post">%post</walkthrough-editor-select-regex> these commands are executed after the base operating system has been installed at build time
-* %environment this section defines environment variables that will be set at runtime
+* <walkthrough-editor-select-regex filePath="community/tutorials/singularity-containers-with-cloud-build/julia.def" regex="\%environment">%environment</walkthrough-editor-select-regex> this section defines environment variables that will be set at runtime
-* %runscript the contents of this section are written to a file within the container and executed when the container is run
+* <walkthrough-editor-select-regex filePath="community/tutorials/singularity-containers-with-cloud-build/julia.def" regex="\%runscript">%runscript</walkthrough-editor-select-regex> the contents of this section are written to a file within the container and executed when the container is run

-The cloudbuild.yaml file uses the Singularity custom build step to create a container from the ```julia.def```
+The <walkthrough-editor-open-file filePath="community/tutorials/singularity-containers-with-cloud-build/cloudbuild.yaml">cloudbuild.yaml</walkthrough-editor-open-file> file uses the Singularity custom build step to create a container from the ```julia.def```
 defintion file.
 The ```singularity build``` command takes the ```julia.def``` definition file and produces a Singularity
 Image Format container named ```julia-centos.sif```.
 The resulting container is written to a Cloud Storage bucket rather
 than the Container Registry since it isn't a Docker container image.